Peter piper ain’t got nothin’ on me.

 - 1/2 lb red jalapenos or Italian roasting peppers, thinly sliced into 1/4-inch rounds

-- In a saucepan over medium heat, combine vinegar, salt, brown sugar, oregano, garlic cloves, red chile and olive oil and bring to a simmer.
+- In a saucepan over medium heat, combine vinegar, salt, brown sugar, oregano, garlic cloves and olive oil and bring to a simmer.
 Add sliced peppers and simmer for 10 to 15 minutes until the peppers are tender.

 - Transfer peppers into a pint mason jar and pour the liquid over top; secure with airtight lid and refrigerate overnight to let flavors infuse.
 Peppers will keep in the refrigerator for up to 1 month.